stanfordnlp/CoreNLP/doc/lexparser/README_dependencies.txt

     -originalDependencies

 to obtain the original Stanford Dependencies.
-Note, however, that we are no longer maintaining the SD converter or representation and we therefore recommend to use the Universal Dependencies representation for any new projects.

 The manual for the English version of the Stanford Dependencies